DataDink/InteractionLib/README.md

 Change Log
 ==========
+2.0 : Fixed a bug in and updated the functionality of contextSelector.
+Documentation updated to reflect.

 2.0 : Previous versions retired.
 Will now be standalone.
 Redefining purpose of framework.

 1.4 : Transitioned to .on from .live to be compliant with jquery 1.9.1+